min69u/Reforestation/README.md

-## I’ve got this disease where I can’t stop making airport puns.
-The doctor says it terminal.
+## A man got hit in the head with a can of Coke, but he was alright because it was a soft drink.